Survey Finds Higher Risk Of Stroke Among E-Cigarette Users

 To see the health effects 0f e-cigarette use alone, Ndunda and his colleague Dr. Tabitha Muutu compared people who had only used e-cigarettes — not conventional cigarettes — to nonsmokers.

-"Even in that group there was a 29 percent higher risk of stroke and a 25 percent higher risk of heart attack," says Ndunda.
+"Even in that group there was a 29 percent higher risk of stroke and a 25 percent higher risk of heart attack," Ndunda says.
 Taken together, these two analyses point to an additive effect of e-cigarette and conventional cigarette use.

 "So if you're a dual user, which many e-cig users are, you're actually worse off," says Glantz, who found a similar additive effect in his study.